 SA6 defined enablers as of now do not support operations required for managing spatial anchors.
 The open issues are:

-1) How to enhance existing appliction enabler (either adding new capability in existing server or defining new capability server) to support CRUD operations for spatial anchors (association between location and service information)?
+1) How to enhance existing appliction enabler (either adding new capability in existing server or defining new capability server) to support CRUD operations for spatial anchors (association between location and service information on customer premises)?

 2) How to discover spatial anchors by the consumer (e.g. UE, VAL server)?